rjacome96/Internet-Technology-P1/README.md

 Roy Jacome & Kishan Patel

-How to connect the client to servers: In order for client to run, please give the host name (or IP address) of the machine that the RS server is running on.
-Similarly, for whatever machine the TS server is running on, please make sure to include the host name of the machine running the TS server inside RS's DNS table (the .txt file RS reads from to populate its DNS table).
+How to connect the client to servers: Client assumes that RS server is on the same machine/host that the Client is running on.
+The TS server on the other hand should run on the host grep.cs.rutgers.edu

-Note: The host machine we used to run our machine on is ilab.cs.rutgers.edu
+NOTE: The TS host machine we use to run our code on is grep.cs.rutgers.edu

 NOTE: The environment used to build the python code is Python 3.6.
 Whenever ran, we would use the python command: python3 <file.py>.
 Using this command we are able to run the programs of each file.